Robust Signal Recovery in Hadamard Spaces: Heteroscedastic Laws of Large Numbers

-In this sense $S_n$ is contracting in quadratic mean.
-It is worth pointing out, that $S_{n}$ can be computed by evaluating $n-1$ geodesics.
-In some sense, this is optimal, since we have to look at each of the $n$ points at least once to compute their center of mass.
-However, the inductive mean may not be the most natural notion of mean on a Hadamard space, since it is based on the particular way one can compute the mean in linear spaces, rather than the classical least-squares optimization problem it is the solution of \cite{gauss1809theoria}.
+However, the inductive mean may not be the most natural notion of mean on a Hadamard space, since it is based on the particular way one can compute the arithmetic mean in linear spaces (which is not unique, see Hansen's mean in Section \ref{sec:means}), rather than the classical least-squares optimization problem \cite{gauss1809theoria}.
 This role is occupied by the Fr\'echet mean, which in general does not coincide with the inductive mean \cite{sturm}.

-In order to define the Fr\'echet mean, we may first talk about Hadamard space-valued random variables.
+To define the Fr\'echet mean, we may first talk about Hadamard space-valued random variables.
 A random variable on a Hadamard space $H$ is a Borel measurable function $X$ from some probability space into $H$.
-We say that $X$ is in $\mathcal{L}^{p}(H)$ for $p\geq 1$ if
+We say that $X$ is in $\mathcal{L}^{p}(H)$ for $p\geq 1$, if